DataBiosphere/azul/CONTRIBUTING.rst

 Issue Tracking
 ==============

-* We use Github's built-in issue tracking and Zenhub.
+* We use Github's built-in issue tracking and ZenHub.

 * We use `sentence case`_ for issue titles.